Chapter 5 Workflow

 Shen, Xiaotao, Hong Yan, Chuchu Wang, Peng Gao, Caroline H. Johnson, and Michael P. Snyder.
 2022.
 TidyMass an Object-Oriented Reproducible Analysis Framework for LCMS Data.”
 Nature Communications 13 (1): 4365. https://doi.org/10.1038/s41467-022-32155-w.

 Stancliffe, Ethan, Michaela Schwaiger-Haber, Miriam Sindelar, Matthew J. Murphy, Mette Soerensen, and Gary J. Patti.
 2022.
 “An Untargeted Metabolomics Workflow That Scales to Thousands of Samples for Population-Based Studies.”
-Analytical Chemistry, December. https://doi.org/10.1021/acs.analchem.2c01270.
+Analytical Chemistry, ahead of print, December. https://doi.org/10.1021/acs.analchem.2c01270.

 Tautenhahn, Ralf, Kevin Cho, Winnie Uritboonthai, Zhengjiang Zhu, Gary J. Patti, and Gary Siuzdak.
 2012.
 “An Accelerated Workflow for Untargeted Metabolomics Using the METLIN Database.”
 Nature Biotechnology 30 (9): 826–28. https://doi.org/10.1038/nbt.2348.